-The condensed consolidated interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The condensed consolidated interim financial statements of the Company have been prepared in accordance with IFRS accounting as issued by the International Accounting Standards Board ("IASB").
 These condensed consolidated interim financial statements were prepared in accordance with International Accounting Standard (IAS) 34 Interim Financial Reporting.
 They do not include all of the information required for full annual financial statements.
-These condensed consolidated interim financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended June 30, 2023.
+These condensed consolidated interim financial statements should be read in conjunction with the Company's annual consolidated financial statements for the year ended June 30, 2024.

-The Board of Directors approved the condensed consolidated interim financial statements on February 27th, 2024.
+The Board of Directors approved the condensed consolidated interim financial statements on November 28th, 2024.